jermp/psds/README.md

 1. The binary segment tree is always outperformed by both the (binary) fenwick tree and the non-binary SIMD-ized segment trees (`tree_epi32`).
    This is due to its poor cache exploitation given by the large tree height.
-The Fenwick
+The Fenwick tree is faster then a binary segment tree because it is smaller (it is an implicit data structure taking *n* space, whereas the segment tree takes at least the double) and its average cost is better.

 2. After enlarging the degree of a node, SIMD instructions are very effective to improve the running time of the segment tree.
 Without AVX there is no appreciable difference between a traditional segment tree and the blocked segment trees.
 With AVX, sum becomes ~2-4X faster; update ~8X faster.